midas-network/covid19-scenario-modeling-hub_archive/README.md

 **Vaccination**
 *   <ins>Doses available</ins>:
-    *	50M Moderna/Pfizer 1st doses, J&J no longer available
+    *	50M Moderna/Pfizer 1st doses available monthly, June-November 2021
+    *   J&J no longer available (after May 2021)
     *	Supply has likely eclipsed demand at this stage.
 Number of doses are for reference and as a reminder to account for different VE by manufacturer, but no longer indicate number of doses administered.
 Distribution of doses by manufacturer and associated vaccine efficacy should fit within these dose bounds.
 *	<ins>VE</ins>:
     *	**50% and 90%** against symptoms (Moderna/Pfizer 1st and 2nd dose; vs. B.1.1.7/B.1.617 and other variants circulating in the projection period).
 This is based on reports from the UK and Israel indicating decreased protection against new variants such as B117 and B1617 after 1st dose, and no substantial decrease after 2nd dose.
 These estimates should be used against current and future circulating strains during June-Nov; however higher estimates of VE can be used to account for prior circulating strains.
     *	VE is defined here as vaccine effectiveness against symptomatic disease.
 Teams should make their own informed assumptions about effectiveness and impacts on other outcomes (e.g., infection, hospitalization, death).
 Data on VE studies of infection and symptomatic disease are included below.

 **B.1.617+ variant strain with increased transmissibility:** The scenarios define the B.1.617-like variants as <ins>**20% and 60%**</ins> more transmissible than B.1.1.7 and other strains circulating in the US and is at <ins>**5% national prevalence on May 29, 2021**</ins>.
+This 5% proportion on May 29th is a national estimate; teams can use state-specific data if they wish to.
 Timeframe of the increase in variant prevalence is up to each team, but it should be assumed the variant(s) become dominant due to increased transmissibility.
 The variant is **more transmissible** but it is **not an immune escape variant**; further, no decline of immunity from vaccination (other than VE) or natural infection should be modeled for B.1.617+ or other circulating variants.
 Other assumptions are at the discretion of each team, but should be documented in metadata.
 More info on next page.

 </br>